Colón Theater Ballet in Argentina since 1940

 In 1950, the Paris Opera Ballet led by Tamara Toumanova and Serge Lifar brought Lifarian masterpieces.
 We were visited by Alicia Markova and Alicia Alonso; the latter began an important activity in Argentina which would extend up to her last appearance in 1987 with the Cuban National Ballet.

 By that time, several important groups visited our country: the Marqués de Cuevas Ballet, the American Ballet Theater and some Soviet Ballet groups.
 The movement of modern dance acquired a renewed impulse with figures like Renate Schottelius, Paulina Ossona, Luisa Grinberg, Otto Werberg and others; together with the remarkable Kreutberg and Dore Hoyer.

-	Since the 1960s, the Ballet Argentino started to present the major classical productions staged by Jack Carter, Rudolf Nureyev, Zarko Prebil, Liliana Belfiore, Galizzi and Makarova, together with Pierre Lacotte’s La Sylphide , Enrique Martinez’s Coppelia and Profokiev’s ballets.
+Since the 1960s, the Colon Theater Ballet in Argentina, started to present the major classical productions staged by Jack Carter, Rudolf Nureyev, Zarko Prebil, Liliana Belfiore, Galizzi and Makarova, together with Pierre Lacotte’s La Sylphide , Enrique Martinez’s Coppelia and Profokiev’s ballets.